Choosing The Right Adventure Dives For Your PADI Advanced Open Water Course In Phuket

 - Wreck – We have a quite a few nice wrecks for you to explore

-Every diver is different and quite often the best way to select your adventure dives is to talk to your instructor about your strong points, weaknesses and any particular interests that you have.
+Every diver is different and quite often the best way to select your adventure dives is to talk to your instructor.
+Identify your strong points, weaknesses and any particular interests that you have.
 You can also do this with our office staff before arrival if you’ve signed up for elearning.

 As a general rule of thumb, taking into account our dive sites, facilities and schedule.
 We recommend three from Peak Performance Buoyancy, Wreck, Search & Recovery, Fish I:D, Underwater Naturalist and Digital Underwater Imaging but as previously mentioned every diver is different and we’ll accommodate as much as we can.

 Enriched Air Nitrox has not been touched on so far and it is available as an adventure dive although not in the manual.
-It’s probably the most popular and useful of the PADI specialties and for that reason we recommend that you take the specialty course and not just the adventure dive.
+It’s probably the most popular and useful of the PADI specialties.
+For that reason we recommend that you take the specialty course and not just the adventure dive.
 Our boat has a Nitrox membrane system, it’s always available so of course you’re more than welcome to take the adventure dive and try before you buy.

-DSMB (Delayed Surface Marker Buoy) Again not in the manual but a DSMB is an essential piece of dive equipment and one that everybody should have.
+DSMB (Delayed Surface Marker Buoy) Again not in the manual but a DSMB is an essential piece of dive equipment and one that every scuba diver should have.
 It’s not an expensive piece of equipment and knowing how to deploy one safely could literally save your life.

 AWARE Dive Against Debris A brief but useful introduction into the very important subject of pollution in our oceans and what you can do to help.

-AWARE Shark Conservation Every diver should by now be aware (no pun intended) of the plight of sharks.
+AWARE Shark Conservation Every diver should by now be aware of the plight of sharks.
 Learn just how important these apex predators are to our oceans and how you can help save them.

 Self Reliant Diver This goes against the PADI mantra of always diving with a buddy but there are certain situations when it’s necessary or preferable to dive alone.
 This adventure dive won’t teach you the all of the very important associated safety measures and again we recommend taking the full specialty.